mobilizeamerica/api/README.md

 On a successful request, the endpoint will return a 201 Created status code if the person record was created, a 200 No Content result if the person record was updated, and the affected Affiliation object.

 # Changelog

+**2018-10-23**
+- Add `visibility` to Event object and as a request param for organization events endpoints

 **2018-10-08**
 - Omit `id` from attendance GET endpoints when the requesting organization is independent and the event's organization is coordinated